 Honda Motor isn’t the only company aiming to make a profit from selling smart car data.

-Toyota looks to monetise the data through collaborators, including Uber Technologies.
-The company has already worked with Aioi Nissay Dowa Insurance to analyse smart car data and offer discounts on car insurance.
+Toyota looks to monetize the data through collaborators, including Uber Technologies.
+The company has already worked with Aioi Nissay Dowa Insurance to analyze smart car data and offer discounts on car insurance.

 General Motors-backed start-up Wejo, operates a trading platform for connected car data.
 The company collects real-time data from auto companies, which it then processes in a ready-to-use format.